gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

 ## Why Cucumber?
 Failure modes are hard to understand, but still take a significant part in our service lifecycle.
 Often you can only understand failure modes of a specific service by looking at the source code.
 These implementations are typically low level so it's even harder to understand by solely using code review.
 It's better to use a living documentation to understand the service's failure modes, so team can maintain and support te service at-ease.
-Also it gives more opportunity for experimenting after the step definitions are in place.
+Also it gives more opportunity for experimenting after the step definitions are in-place (#TODO settled?).

 ## How to run the example?
 Go to the [GitHub example][1] and see the `README.md` on how to start the service along all the dependencies.

-I suggest looking at `Before` `BeforeAll` `AfterAll` implementations to better understand how step definition is communicating with the Toxpiproxy API.
+I suggest looking at `Before` `BeforeAll` `AfterAll` implementations to better understand how step definition is communicating with the Toxpiproxy API (#TODO concrete methods with links).

 ## When things go down
 First thing that we will implement is going to be the case when we can't reach the database.